smartdevicelink/sdl_hmi_integration_guidelines/docs/VR/AddCommand/index.md

 ### Request

-If the application sends `AddCommand` with the `vrCommands` parameter then SDL must maintain a list of the added `vrCommands`.
+If the application sends `AddCommand` with the `vrCommands` parameter then SDL Core will maintain a list of the added `vrCommands`.
 For each AddCommand, only the first item in the `vrCommands` array shall be added to the list.

-Whenever the internal list of added `vrCommands` is updated SDL must:
+Whenever the internal list of added `vrCommands` is updated SDL Core must:
-* construct the `vrHelp` and `helpPrompt`  parameters using the data from the list SDL created internally
+* Construct the `vrHelp` and `helpPrompt`  parameters using the data from the list SDL created internally.
-* send these parameters to the HMI via the `SetGlobalProperties` RPC
+* Send these parameters to the HMI via the `SetGlobalProperties` RPC.

+If the application sends a `CreateInteractionChoiceSet` RPC request that contains `vrCommand` parameters, SDL Core will send the HMI a `VR.AddCommand` request for each `Choice`.

+!!! note
+The parameter `type` included in the `VR.AddCommand` request is the differentiator the HMI should use to know if the VR Command originated from an `AddCommand` RPC or a `CreateInteractionChoiceSet` RPC.

+`Choice` type VR Commands should only be used during a `PerformInteraction` RPC Request.

+`Command` type VR Commands should only be used when the user wants to interact with the App's Menu.

+!!!

 #### Parameters